oracle/docker-images/OracleWebLogic/README.md

 WebLogic on Docker
 ===============
 This repository contains sample Docker configurations to facilitate installation, configuration, and environment setup for DevOps users.
-This project includes quick start [Dockerfiles](dockerfiles/) and [samples](samples/) for WebLogic Server 12.2.1.4, 14.1.1.0, and 14.1.2.0 based on Oracle Linux and Oracle JDK 8 and 17 (Server).
+This project includes quick start [Dockerfiles](dockerfiles/) and [samples](samples/) for WebLogic Server 12.2.1.4, 14.1.1.0, and 14.1.2.0 based on Oracle Linux and Oracle JDK 8, 11, 17, and 21.

 **IMPORTANT**: We provide Dockerfiles as samples to build WebLogic images but this is _NOT_ a recommended practice.
 We recommend obtaining patched WebLogic Server images; patched images have the latest security patches.
 For more information, see [Obtaining, Creating, and Updating Oracle Fusion Middleware Images with Patches](https://docs.oracle.com/en/middleware/fusion-middleware/12.2.1.4/opatc/obtaining-creating-and-updating-oracle-fusion-middleware-images-patches.html#GUID-4FB15429-C985-472F-BDC6-669CA1B678E8).